Explore articles from the HistoryNet archives about Spartacus

 Glaber deployed his troops at the base of Vesuvius and blocked the sole road leading to its crest.
 In his mind, the gladiators were effectively cut off from the plains and could be starved into submission.
 Not about to be besieged, however, Spartacus ordered his men to hack the abundant vines growing near the crest and fashion them into crude ladders.
 After sunset, the slaves descended on their ladders and fell upon the few sentries Glaber had bothered to post.
 In minutes, the gladiators were slashing their way through the slumbering Roman camp, routing the militia and seizing valuable stocks of military arms and armor.

 Two legions of militia under the command of the praetor Publius Varinius then were dispatched from Rome to track the insurgents and bring them to justice.
 Unknown to the Romans, the gladiators’ army had swollen to nearly 40,000, including bands of shepherds who were familiar with the countryside and acted as scouts.
-Lacking knowledge of the terrain, Varinius was further hampered by disease brought on by damp autumn weather–and by an outbreak of insubordination among his own troops.
+Lacking knowledge of the terrain, Varinius was further hampered by disease brought on by damp autumn weather, as well as an outbreak of insubordination among his own troops.
 Perhaps even worse was his own refusal to consider the slaves a serious fighting force.

 Spartacus was determined to crush the Romans.
 Near Vesuvius, he surprised an advance column of 2,000 men under Varinius’ lieutenant Furius and annihilated it.
 Using his scouts to good advantage, the gladiator discovered another party of Romans under Cossinius at a camp and bath near Herculaneum.
 In a swirling battle, Spartacus nearly captured Cossinius, then pursued him as he fled.
 The Roman and the remnants of his column were brought to bay and slaughtered.